-Rich, moist cakey pumpkin muffins filled with cream cheese are soft and blissfully good!
-Creamy pumpkin muffins make a fantastic, filling breakfast or snack.
-Coffee, homemade grape juice or your favorite green juice are excellent, healthy companions with these satisfying fall treats (yes, at our house, coffee is a health food!).
+Rich, moist cakey pumpkin cream cheese muffins are soft and blissfully good!
+This creamy pumpkin muffins make a fantastic, filling breakfast or snack.

-Pumpkin and squashes fill baskets all over my house right now so I’m making our favorite Butternut Pumpkin soup for dinner and these muffins for tomorrows breakfast.
+Pumpkin and squashes fill baskets all over my house right now so I’m making these muffins for tomorrow’s breakfast.
 They are so delicious!

-This Creamy Pumpkin Muffin recipe can be made with either canned, frozen or fresh Homemade roasted pumpkin puree.
-If you have pumpkin tucked away in your freezer or pantry for the off season pull that homemade puree out and use it for this recipe!
+If you have pumpkin tucked away in your freezer or pantry for the off season pull that homemade puree out and use it for this recipe.

 These muffins are easy to make but it is a three step process.
 Don’t let all the instructions bother you.
 Just do it one step at a time and before you know it, yummy pumpkin spice smells will fill your kitchen and delightful Creamy Pumpkin Muffin will fill your mouth.

-The topping is simple but mine came out a bit wet the first time I made this recipe.
-This time I added the oil in small amounts and had better results.
-Use just enough to make the crumbles.
+- The topping is simple but mine came out a bit wet the first time I made this recipe.
+To fix that I added the oil in small amounts and had better results.
+Use just enough oil or butter to make the crumbles.

 Go for it!

 Enjoy the creative process of baking these muffins and the delicious results.